aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05a-stream-with-spark.md

 - Create a Spark pool
 - Explore stream processing

-## You have successfully completed this lab.
+## You have successfully completed this lab